-- 1. To add a program or a process to the exclusion list, click \bigcirc .
+- 1. To add a program or a process to the exclusion list, click .
 Do one of the following: - In the open window, click Browse and select an application in the standard dialog window.
 You can enter the full path to the application in the field manually. - To exclude an application from scanning, enter its name in the field.
-The full path to the application is not required (for example.exe); - To exclude applications, enter the mask of their names; - You can exclude an application from scanning by the name of a variable if the name and a value of this variable are specified in the system variable settings. - 2.
-In the configuration window, specify that SpIDer Guard must not check the selected application. - 3.
-Click OK.
-The selected application will appear on the list. - 4.
-If necessary, repeat the procedure to add other programs. - 5.
-To edit an existing exclusion, select the corresponding item from the list and click \oslash . - 6.
-To remove an application from the list, select the corresponding item and click 1.
+The full path to the application is not required (for example, example.exe); - To exclude applications, enter the mask of their names; - You can exclude an application from scanning by the name of a variable if the name and a value of this variable are specified in the system variable settings. - 2.
+In the configuration window, specify the components that must not scan this application.
+For objects excluded from scanning by specify additional parameters.